John Golden

 John Lionel Golden (June 27, 1874 – June 17, 1955) was an American actor, songwriter, author, and theatrical producer.
-As a songwriter, he is best-known as lyricist for "Poor Butterfly" (1916).
+As a songwriter, he is most notable as lyricist for "Poor Butterfly" (1916).
 He produced many Broadway shows and four films.

 Life

 Early years

 John L. Golden was born in New York City on June 27, 1874.

 He grew up in Wauseon, Ohio and returned to New York when he was fourteen.
 Golden briefly attended the law school at New York University.
 He joined a chemical manufacturing firm, where he worked for thirteen years.

 Composer

 Golden began a career as a lyricist.
 He composed the music for Miss Prinnt, a musical farce in which his friend Marie Dressler starred, that opened in late 1900 in New York City.
 It was described by the critic Alan Dale as "a ghastly collection of decayed jokes, taphouse slang, meaningless music and direly trashy story..."
 He contributed lyrics to The Hoyden, a Charles Dillingham production that ran from October 19, 1907, to February 1, 1908.
 He wrote the music and lyrics for Florenz Ziegfeld's Over the River (1912).
 This otherwise mundane show, co-produced by Dillingham, was the first in which ballroom dancing appeared on the legitimate stage.
 Charles Dillingham hired Golden, now well known as a lyricist, to work on his Hip-Hip-Hooray.
 It opened at the Hippodrome on September 30, 1915, and ran for 425 performances.
 The show received excellent reviews.
 Between 1909 and 1921, R. H. Burnside staged many spectacular shows at the Hippodrome.
 Golden wrote the lyrics for four of these shows in a row.